Bob Paris

-Bob Paris (born Robert Clark Paris on December 14, 1959) is an American writer, actor, public speaker, civil rights activist, and former professional bodybuilder.
+Robert Clark Paris (born December 14, 1959) is an American writer, actor, public speaker, civil rights activist, and former professional bodybuilder.
 Paris was the 1983 NPC American National and IFBB World Bodybuilding Champion.
-In 1989, he became the world's first male professional athlete to come out as gay in the media while still an active competitor in his sport.
+In 1989, he came out as gay in the media while still an active competitor in his sport.

 Biography

 Early life

 Paris was born and grew up in Brown County and Columbus, Indiana.
 From an early age, he was both artistic and athletic.
 He won National Scholastic awards for his drawings and paintings and wrote short stories.
 Paris was also involved in his school's debate team and a member of the International Thespian Society.
 Paris played several sports in high school: track and field, golf, and particularly football.
 After experimenting with weight training as a sophomore, Paris started to gain size and strength.

 He moved to southern California to pursue dreams of becoming a bodybuilder and actor.
 Within two years he had won two competitions: Mr. Los Angeles and Mr. Southern California.